adamdecaf/akka/akka-docs/rst/cluster/cluster.rst

   6. all nodes eventually see the new partitioning and use ``N2``

-     i. each node sends an acknowledgement message to ``N1``
+     i. each node sends an acknowledgment message to ``N1``

-     ii. when ``N1`` receives the acknowledgement it can count down the pending acknowledgements and remove forwarding when complete
+     ii. when ``N1`` receives the acknowledgment it can count down the pending acknowledgments and remove forwarding when complete

-     iii. when ``N2`` receives the acknowledgement it can open the buffer for the sending node (if buffers are used)
+     iii. when ``N2`` receives the acknowledgment it can open the buffer for the sending node (if buffers are used)